hamzaabbasminhas/MetaMask/MetaMaskAutomation/readme.md

 * It is built with the page object model
 * Helper methods are implemented for page interactions like click, sendkeys.
 * Built-in according to data-driven testing principles i.e all data is extracted from an external source and can run on multiple test scenarios.
 * The code first installs MetaMask extension to the driver instance of chrome and afterward imports Metamask wallet successfully.
-The GIF, at the top video of code execution.
+The GIF, at the top shows the video of the code execution.

 **To run the project**